Other Functions

 Returned value

-- List of the enabled roles for the current user.
+• List of the enabled roles for the current user.
+Array(String).

-Returns the names of the roles which are enabled by default for the current user when he logins.
+Returns the roles which are enabled by default for the current user when he logs in.
 Initially these are all roles granted to the current user (see GRANT), but that can be changed with the SET DEFAULT ROLE statement.

 Syntax